nils-n/keep-walking/README.md

   - Deleting from DB using HTMX [Django and HTMX #4 - Deleting Items (with no refresh!)](https://youtu.be/qk1gVbnaOAc?feature=shared)
   - Django messages with HTMX swap [HTMX, AlpineJS and Django Messages - Adding Toast / Alert messages in HTMX Responses](https://youtu.be/T7TgfRiRb10?feature=shared)
 - How to use Django's signals to automatically create a User Profile at signup: [Automatically Create User Profiles - Django Wednesdays Twitter #3](https://youtu.be/H8MmNqDyra8?feature=shared)
+- How to use factoryboy with pytest for testing functions (Very Academy) [Pytest | Django | Introducing Factory Boy and Faker - Fixture Replacement](https://youtu.be/qrvqNdCDKjM?feature=shared)
 - Thanks to my mentor Ronan (Code Institute) for his advices and clear feedback